 When the floor participant interface receives an indication from the network media interface that RTP media packets are received from the media distributor, the floor participant interface

-1. shall instruct the network media interface to send the received RTP media packets towards the MCPTT client; and
+1. shall instruct the network media interface to send the received RTP media packets towards the floor participant; and

 2. shall remain in the 'P: has no permission' state.

-When the floor participant interface receives an indication from the network media interface that RTP media packets are received from the MCPTT client, the floor participant interface
+When the floor participant interface receives an indication from the network media interface that RTP media packets are received from the floor participant, the floor participant interface

 1. shall send a Floor Revoke message to the floor participant.
 The Floor Revoke message: